MattZatt/MattZatt/README.md

 - 👋 Hi, I’m @MattZatt
 - 👀 I’m interested in ...
 Developing my skill
 - 🌱 I’m currently learning ...
-SQL Database Administration, C#, AWS
+SQL Database Administration, C#, AWS, .net
 - 💞️ I’m looking to collaborate on ...
+Anything that will build experience
 - 📫 How to reach me ... matthewryan1997@gmail.com

 <!---